RamonAsuncion/allsides-web-scraper/README.md

 pip install rich
 ```

+## Working On

+Goal is to get the website link and the date it was founded

 ## Contributing

 This project will not be worked on anymore once I have parsed all the data I needed.
 However, I will still look at pull requests.

 ## Usage

 python allsides.py

 ## License